Augustine once said, ‘The world is a book and those who do not travel read only one page.’

 #22.Party Wild and Silently in the Silent Disco at Octopus, in St James

 There is a certain allure about silent discos.
-No noise and shouting crowds; just you, your headphones, your favorite music and your cool or ‘left legs’ moves.
+No noise (thanks to various soundproofing measures like curtains) and shouting crowds; just you, your headphones, your favorite music and your cool or ‘left legs’ moves.
 This new dance craze is taking over the world, and thus, you should try it out as you vacation in the beautiful Cape lands.
 The club has three Deejays playing different types of music.
 The headphones incorporate colored lights thus letting other dancers know which DJ you are tuning in to.
 You might even end up going for a swim in the tidal pool afterward.
 So get down and shake what your momma gave you at this cool and awesome discotheque.

 #23.Take on the 9km Stretch through Africa’s Paradise; Chapman’s Peak